-We chose to use a variant of the versatile convolutional neural network architecture first proposed in [14] for language modeling, and reintroduced later in [15] for various NLP tasks involving tagging.
+We chose to use a variant of the versatile convolutional neural network architecture first proposed by Bengio et al. (2001) for language modeling, and reintroduced later by Collobert and Weston (2008) for various NLP tasks involving tagging.
 Our network outputs a graph over which inference is achieved with a Viterbi algorithm.
-In that respect, one can see the whole architecture (see Figure 3) as an instance of GTNs [16, 23].
-All network and graph parameters are trained in a end-to-end way with stochastic gradient maximizing a graph likelihood.
+In that respect, one can see the whole architecture (see Figure 3) as an instance of GTNs (Bottou et al., 1997; Le Cun et al., 1998).
+In the NLP field, this type of architecture has been used with success by Collobert et al. (2011) for "flat" tagging tasks.
+All network and graph parameters are trained in a end-toend way, with stochastic gradient maximizing a graph likelihood.
 We first describe in this section how we adapt neural networks to text data, and then we introduce GTNs training procedure.
-We will show in Section 4 how one can further adapt this architecture for parsing, by introducing a tree history feature and few graph constraints.
+More details on the